OnePlus Open

 The OnePlus Open is a foldable smartphone manufactured by OnePlus.
 The phone was co-developed with its parent company Oppo which markets the phone as the Oppo Find N3.
 The product was revealed on 19 October 2023.

+A follow-up VIP Apex Edition, Crimson Shadow, was launched late 2024, with 1TB storage as opposed to the standard 512GB storage.
+There is also an additional security chip built in which shows for VIP access when toggling the alert slider to the standard silent mode.
+VIP mode disables camera, microphone and location on a hardware level so no app can access them.
+You have the software option in settings though, to change VIP mode back to the regular mode of ring, vibrate, silent.
+The Crimson Shadow back is made from the same faux leather as the Voyager Black model.

 History

 In early October 2023, OnePlus' co-founder and CEO Pete Lau confirmed that the OnePlus Open was designed by both OnePlus and Oppo, and that it would be released under both brands with different names.
 It was rumored that Oppo's name would be the Oppo Find N3.

 Hardware

 The OnePlus Open has a 6.31-inch front screen.
 When it is folded out, the screen is 7.82 inches.
 It is 11.7 millimeters thick when folded.
 It has 120hz AMOLED screens on both the front and inside.
 It has 16 GB of RAM and 512 GB of internal storage.
 It has a 4,805-mAh battery and the Qualcomm Snapdragon 8 Gen 2 chipset.
 The phone has no wireless charging.
 The phone comes in 2 finishes depending on color the Black model has a leatherette back while the Emerald Dusk model has a glass back.
 On the back it has a triple camera setup, in partnership with Hasselblad.
-The main camera is a 48MP Sony LYT-T808 “Pixel Stacked” Sensor, 1/1.43” sensor, 1.12 μm, ƒ/1.7, AF.
-The telephoto is a 64MP OV64B Sensor with 3× Optical Zoom, 6× in-sensor zoom, 1/2” sensor, 0.7 μm, ƒ/2.6, AF.
-The ultrawide camera is a 48MP Sony IMX581 with 114° FOV, 1/2” sensor, ƒ/2.2, AF.
+The main camera is a 48MP Sony LYT-T808 "Pixel Stacked" Sensor, 1/1.43" sensor, 1.12 μm, ƒ/1.7, AF.
+The telephoto is a 64MP OV64B Sensor with 3× Optical Zoom, 6× in-sensor zoom, 1/2" sensor, 0.7 μm, ƒ/2.6, AF.
+The ultrawide camera is a 48MP Sony IMX581 with 114° FOV, 1/2" sensor, ƒ/2.2, AF.